Hannibal Lecter: In film

 Red Dragon was first adapted to film in 1986 as the Michael Mann film Manhunter, although the spelling of Lecter's name was changed to "Lecktor".
 He was played by actor Brian Cox.
 Cox based his performance on Scottish serial killer Peter Manuel.

 In 1991, Orion Pictures produced a Jonathan Demme-directed adaptation of The Silence of the Lambs, in which Lecter was played by actor Anthony Hopkins.
 Hopkins' Academy Award-winning performance made Lecter into a cultural icon.
 In 2001, Hannibal was adapted to film, with Hopkins reprising his role.
 In the film adaptation, the ending is revised: Starling attempts to apprehend Lecter, who escapes after cutting off his own hand to free himself from her handcuffs.
 In 2002, Red Dragon was adapted again, this time under its original title, with Hopkins again as Lecter and Edward Norton as Will Graham.
 Hopkins wrote a screenplay for another sequel, ending with Starling killing Lecter.
 In 2016, Hopkins said, "I made the mistake of doing two more [Hannibal Lecter movies] and I should have only done one."

 In late 2006, the novel Hannibal Rising was adapted into a film, which portrayed Lecter's development into a serial killer.
 In the film, which was finished by 2007, eight-year-old Lecter is portrayed by Aaran Thomas, while Gaspard Ulliel portrays him as a young man.
 Both the novel and film, as well as Ulliel's performance as Lecter, received generally negative reviews.
+In an interview Hopkins stated that he was approached about a narrative role in the film but declined the offer.

 In television

 In February 2012, NBC gave a series order to Hannibal, a television adaptation of Red Dragon to be written and executive-produced by Bryan Fuller.
 Mads Mikkelsen plays Lecter, opposite Hugh Dancy as Will Graham.
+In the TV series, which depicts Lecter prior to his capture, he consults with Graham to help him profile and catch serial killers.
+He is fascinated with Graham’s ability to empathize with psychopaths, and subtly manipulates his fragile sanity in an attempt to turn him into a killer himself.
+The series also portrays a love triangle between Lecter, Graham, and Dr. Alana Bloom, one of Lecter’s former students, and his ongoing battle of wits with Mason Verger.